 Hopefully consumers continue to become more educated about mushrooms and gain the ability to see through low-quality, copy & paste mystery products like these.

 Until then we'll keep offering products we painstakingly formulated and developed ourselves because we saw real value in them.
 Products that are produced in cGMP facilities and subject to all of the rigors of high-end organic certifications and extremely stringent, upstanding copackers.
 Products we actually use ourselves every day.
-Products with correctly spelled mushrooms.
+Products with correctly spelled Latin mushroom names.